WeaponMechanics/MechanicsMain/WeaponMechanics/src/wiki/Home.md

 ## Frequently Asked Questions
 > **There is an error in the console when the plugin starts!**

-This may be either because you forgot to install [MechanicsCore], *or* because you made an error in config.
+This may be either because you forgot to install [MechanicsCore], *or* because you made an error in your config.
 Make sure to watch [CJCrafter's WeaponMechanics installation tutorial](youtube).

-This may also be an issue caused by your formatting.
-After you've watched the video above, look here:
+This may also be a formatting issue.
 YAML follows a very strict format.
 Make sure you are using Notepad++ to edit `.yml` files!
 Common issues:
   * Using tabs instead of spaces
   * Each node is indented correctly
   * All strings are surrounded by quotes